Guardianship and Child Welfare in Bahrain

 What is this right?

-• Court-appointed guardianship: If no natural guardian is available, the court appoints a guardian and supervises their management of the child's affairs.
+• Court-appointed guardianship: When no natural guardian is available, the court appoints one and supervises their management of the child's affairs, including financial reporting.

-• Child welfare: Bahrain's Child Law (2012) protects children from abuse, neglect, and exploitation.
+• Child Law (2012): Bahrain's dedicated child welfare law protects children from abuse, neglect, and exploitation.
 The Ministry of Social Development can intervene to remove children from harmful environments.

-• Kafala (foster care): Bahrain recognises kafala as a form of child care for orphans and abandoned children.
-Kafala does not create a parent-child relationship for inheritance purposes but provides care and sponsorship.
+• Kafala (foster care): Bahrain uses kafala for orphans and abandoned children.
+Kafala does not create a parent-child relationship for inheritance — it provides care and sponsorship without formal adoption (which Islamic law does not recognise).

 When does it apply?